AHChangDS/programming-assessment/README.md

 # Programming Assessment Readme
 This folder contains two files, one in Juptyer notebooks and one in R, that merges two datasets in the folder files, cleans and merges them.
+It includes needed files in a folder "files"

 ## Getting started